Our atmospheric Clubhouse

 A convivial place

 The Dado Cup

-Kindly sponsored by Agnesi, this is our Stroke play championship.
-Walter Okoth took the title but Lorenzo, after a bad day, was our 'piga mingi'... he seemed pleased anyway!
+Kindly sponsored by Agnesi Partesi, this is our Club stroke play championship off handicap.
+Lorenzo, after a bad day, was our 'piga mingi'... he seemed pleased anyway!

 Post competition dinner

 Two clay tennis courts are available to Members and Visitors and Bridge and Buracco are very popular events.